-- · Majority of the children abducted (58.9%) were between ages 15 and below; - · Major health issues identified among former child soldiers included bullet wounds and fragments in the body, septic wounds, fistula, HIV/AIDS and cardiac problems; - · Lack of identity for children born in captivity remains a challenge; - · 40% of the returning children did not receive initial counselling and support despite their horrific experiences; - over half found either one or both parents dead, implying loss of primary hope, protection, support and identity.
-Secondly, they continue to experience constant feelings of guilt for having contributed to the death of their parents. - · Community members were less receptive and greatly stigmatized the Former Child Soldiers; - . systems and structures within government and NGOs to address the plight of FCS were not well targeted and organized; - · Indigenous modes of correction, reconciliation and forgiveness such as wang'oo (bonfire) where proverbs and ododo (riddles) were told, traditional music, dance and cultural values like mato oput (stepping on an egg) and gomotong (bending of spear) were used; - · Beside individual search for protection, former child soldiers have evolved strategies of group healing comprising counselling and comforting each other, working together, helping each other, talking and staying together; - · In some cases, marriage has occurred between FCS due to the shared experiences; and they use peaceful means to resolve conflicts and challenges contrary to common belief and documented research evidence.
+- Majority of the children abducted (58.9%) were between ages 15 and below; - Major health issues identified among former child soldiers included bullet wounds and fragments in the body, septic wounds, fistula, HIV/AIDS and cardiac problems; - Lack of identity for children born in captivity remains a challenge; - 40% of the returning children did not receive initial counselling and support despite their horrific experience - Over half found either one or both parents dead, implying loss of primary hope, protection, support and identity.
+Secondly, they continue to experience constant feelings of guilt for having contributed to the death of their parents. - Community members were less receptive and greatly stigmatized the Former Child Soldiers; - Systems and structures within government and NGOs to address the plight of FCS were not well targeted and organised; - Indigenous modes of correction, reconciliation and forgiveness such as wang'oo (bonfire) where proverbs and ododo (riddles) were told, traditional music, dance and cultural values like mato oput (stepping on an egg) and gomo tong (bending of spear) were used; - Beside individual search for protection, former child soldiers have evolved strategies of group healing comprising counselling and comforting each other, working together, helping each other, talking and staying together; - In some cases, marriage has occurred between FCS due to the shared experiences; and they use peaceful means to resolve conflicts and challenges contrary to common belief and documented research evidence.

-The long-term impact of violence on children
+The Long-term Impact of Violence on Children

 Violence results not only in poverty but also creates more violence.
 This vicious circle of violence and impunity transforms many vulnerable groups into agents that replicate abuse and mistreatment from one generation to another, thereby causing unemployment, economic downturns and instability.
-Violence has a devastating impact on a poor person's struggle from poverty, seriously undermines economic development in poor countries, and directly reduces the effectiveness of poverty alleviation.
-46

-Violence suffered by children and other vulnerable groups translates into impunity because a large proportion of people have limited or no access to justice.
+Violence has a devastating impact on a poor person's struggle from poverty, seriously undermines economic development in poor countries, and directly reduces the effectiveness of poverty alleviation.46 a large proportion of people have limited or no access to justice.
 Impunity with foundations in poor justice is one of the major drivers of poverty because long exposure to a violent environment prevents otherwise perfectly healthy children gaining access to economic and social opportunities that may help them escape from the poverty trap.

 "Without the world noticing, the locusts of common violence are right now ravaging the lives and dreams of billions of our poorest neighbours...
-In the lives of the poor, violence has the power to destroy everything..."
+In the lives of the poor, violence has the power to destroy everything..."47